hgohil2805/CTCI/README.md

 - Count Numbers with Unique Digits
   Given a non-negative integer n, count all numbers with unique digits, x, where 0 ≤ x < 10n.

+- Integer Break
+  Given a positive integer n, break it into the sum of at least two positive integers and maximize the product of those integers.
+  Return the maximum product you can get